sparkfun/SparkFun_Particulate_Matter_Sensor_Breakout_BMV080/docs/ex8_oled.md

-This example shows how to read the BMV080 via Qwiic when the sensor is configured in duty cycle mode.
-The output to the Qwiic OLED Display (specifically the 1.3", 128x64) will show the amount of particulate matter that is detected.
+This example shows how to read the BMV080 via Qwiic when the sensor is configured in duty cycle mode and outputs sensor data to a connected Qwiic OLED Display (specifically the 1.3", 128x64).
+You'll need a [Qwiic OLED Display](https://www.sparkfun.com/sparkfun-qwiic-oled-1-3in-128x64.html) connected to the Qwiic circuit to run this example.

 Head to the example 8 from the Arduino IDE's menu (located in **File** **Examples** > **SparkFun BMV080 Arduino Library** > **Example_08_Demo_OLED**).